Is Divorce the Answer for You?

 Q: What visitation does the court generally award to the alternate custodial parent?

-It is important to be aware that this visitation schedule is for the purpose of providing assured minimum amounts of visitation between non-custodial parent and child(ren).
-Visitation should exceed the number of occasions set out herein.
+It is important to be aware that a visitation schedule is for the purpose of providing assured minimum amounts of visitation between non-custodial parent and child(ren).
+Visitation should exceed the number of occasions set out in the schedule.
 In addition, liberal telephone communications between non-custodial parent and child(ren) are encouraged and should occur.

 Need to find a lawyer?
 Try Oklahoma Find a Lawyer.com to search for one near you.